Social Democratic Party of Lithuania: Establishment

+The party's first program, approved in 1896, was directly influenced by the Erfurt Program, as well as the resolutions of the Second International and the program of the Social Democracy of the Kingdom of Poland and the Polish Socialist Party.
+It called for an independent democratic republic of Lithuania in a federation with Poland, Latvia, Belarus and Ukraine.
+It was the first political organization in Lithuania to call for Lithuania's independence from the Russian Empire.

 This smuggling of Lithuanian newspapers had historical antecedents.
 Following the Polish and Lithuanian Uprising of 1863, the Tsarist regime had banned publication of all newspapers which used the Latin alphabet, a measure which amounted to a de facto ban of the entire Lithuanian press.
 This proscription extended for the rest of the 19th Century; in 1898 of 18 newspapers appearing in Lithuanian, 11 were published by Lithuanians in emigration in America and the other 7 were published in East Prussia.

-The LSDP was very nearly obliterated at birth by the Tsarist secret police, which over the course of 1897 to 1899 managed to arrest a number of the party's leading activists.
-Approximately 280 socialist and trade union organizers were apprehended during this period, with subsequent trials leading to the Siberian exile of more than 40 people, including Domaševičius and Dzerzhinsky.
+The LSDP was very nearly obliterated at birth by the Okhrana, which over the course of 1897 to 1899 managed to arrest a number of the party's leading activists.
+Approximately 280 socialist and trade union organisers were apprehended during this period, with subsequent trials leading to the Siberian exile of more than 40 people, including Domaševičius and Dzerzhinsky.
 Other top leaders, including Moravskis, were forced to flee the country to avoid being swept up in the Okhrana's dragnet.
-With the party leadership jailed or chased from the country, the LSDP very nearly ceased to exist as the 19th Century drew to a close.
+With the party leadership jailed or chased from the country, the LSDP very nearly ceased to exist as the 19th century drew to a close.

 Resurgence

-From 1900 to 1902 the Social Democratic Party of Lithuania began to tentatively rise from the ashes behind a new crop of young revolutionaries.
+From 1900 to 1902, the Social Democratic Party of Lithuania began to tentatively rise from the ashes behind a new crop of young revolutionaries.
 Chief among these were a pair of Lithuanian students in Vilnius, Vladas Sirutavičius and Steponas Kairys.

+It was the first Lithuanian political party and one of the major parties who initiated the assembly called Great Seimas of Vilnius in 1905.
+In the Great Seimas, it represented the most radical left wing of the assembly and had poor relations with the assembly's other representatives, which belonged to the liberal Lithuanian Democratic Party and the Lithuanian Christian democratic current.
+These two parties opposed LSDP's program of armed struggle against the Russian government and it was thus not adopted by the assembly.